 Critical area regulations in the Shoreline Master Program were adopted in 2002.

-The City is preparing revisions to both the critical area regulations and Shoreline Master Program (SMP).
+The City has completed revisions to both the critical area regulations and the Shoreline Master Program (SMP).
 One of the goals of this work is to merge the two sets of critical area regulations into a single code that will apply citywide.
 This will involve removing the regulations from the SMP and inserting a reference to Chapter 19.37.
-All critical area regulations will be consolidated to Chapter 19.37.
+All critical area regulations have been consolidated to Chapter 19.37.
 Other changes will include: